jenkins job generating tarballs of all tagged releases

 - rsync the result to another server

-#6 Updated by osmith about 2 months ago
+#6 Updated by osmith almost 2 years ago

 - Checklist item merge osmo-ci.git patches added